mazurki/mazurki.github.io/_posts/2022-04-18-ux-research-interview-questions.md

 - What must happen that you would decide to leave our company?<br/>
 <br/>
 <br/>
 So that's it.
 What answers did I give?
 Was it successful?
 Not always.
 However, I passed almost every conversation with the recruiter and finally got the job.
-I'll write about it next time.<br/>
+I'll write about it next time. &#128522;<br/>
 <br/>
 If you're not sure how you'd perform in a job interview, try to find a mentor on <a href="https://app.adplist.org/">ADP List</a>.
 There are so many talented people there, and they are eager to discuss all your issues.
 Give it a try!
 I did it, and that strengthened my confidence a lot.<br/>